Experienced & Expert Attorneys That Handle All Types of Phoenix Family Law Matters

 Searching for family lawyers in Phoenix?
 Canterbury Law Group can help!
-Canterbury Law Group attorneys specialize in family law including divorce, child custody, paternity, prenuptial agreements, spousal maintenance, decree enforcement, child relocation, father’s rights, and mother’s rights, and grandparents’ rights.
+Canterbury Law Group attorneys specialize in family law including divorce, child custody, paternity, prenuptial agreements, spousal maintenance, decree enforcement, child relocation, father’s rights, and mother’s rights, and grandparents’ rights in Phoenix, Arizona.

 Family law is a complex legal area requiring measured and detailed strategy and execution, and the courtroom is ultimately where many significant and life changing decisions are made.
-Our dedicated Scottsdale family lawyers will ensure thorough preparation for every public hearing appearance all the way through trial.
+Our dedicated Phoenix family lawyers will ensure thorough preparation for every public hearing appearance all the way through trial.
 Your lawyer, like you, will know the facts, the law and position you to achieve the highest degree of success the law allows.

 Our attorneys are experienced in helping fathers get fair and equitable treatment by the courts in Phoenix, and Scottsdale, Arizona.
 Indeed, recent changes to Arizona law mandate that the court treat both mothers and fathers equally in the eyes of the law.
 If a man fears that his wife may leave and take the children, it is his obligation to ensure he takes steps needed to protect his role as the father.
 That may mean consulting an attorney before his wife has the opportunity to file for a divorce.
 The family law attorneys at Canterbury Law Group in Scottsdale have significant expertise in father’s rights issues and can capably guide you.